 Voluntary vs. Involuntary Manslaughter — What’s the Difference?

 In the state of Ohio, legislation is clear on breaking up manslaughter into two separate categories: voluntary and involuntary.
-There are key differences that separate these types of manslaughter and each will have difference nuances during the criminal process.
-As designed in Chapter 2903 of the 2010 Ohio Code, these two charges mean the following:
+There are key differences that separate these types of manslaughter and each will have different nuances during the criminal process.

-- Voluntary Manslaughter – This occurs should a person act in a fit of passion that stems from direct provocation by the victim.
-Unlike murder, there was no time to “cool down” and instead, the homicide occurred during the heat of the moment.
+- Voluntary manslaughter – This occurs should a person act in a fit of passion that stems from direct provocation by the victim.
+Unlike murder, there was no time to “cool down” and instead, the homicide occurred during the heat of the moment;

-- Involuntary Manslaughter – There are many different situations in which this can occur, however, the cornerstone of involuntary manslaughter is that the homicide was not intentional.
-For example, should the homicide accidentally occur while committing a misdemeanor or felony, it would be classified in this manner?
+- Involuntary manslaughter – There are many different situations in which this can occur, however, the cornerstone of involuntary manslaughter is that the homicide was not intentional.
+For example, should the homicide accidentally occur while committing a misdemeanor or felony, it would be classified in this manner.

 Murder charges refer to a calculated and deliberate plan, whereas manslaughter does not have this premeditation.
 While the penalties for murder are of course much graver, manslaughter charges can still carry the potential of life-ruining penalties.
 At Gounaris Abboud, LPA you can get the powerhouse defense that you need.
 Don’t hesitate to see how we can defend your future.